The coordinator role and functions

 The coordinators perceived that most participating persons with dementia were reluctant to receive support, especially within their home, and that they wanted to keep support at a minimum.
 The coordinators’ knowledge of the available support and how to attain it, and their thorough knowledge on the dyads’ life situation as a whole, enabled them to recommend care and support that was individually adapted.
 Throughout their follow-up process, the coordinators had slightly differing support approaches when applying for services, – a process that at times might be quite strenuous due to a complex administrative system.
 While one of the coordinators aimed at informing and guiding on available, adequate services and how to apply, the other coordinator also helped writing application forms as well.
 Although the practical work did not differ much, the perceptions of how this worked differed, as illustrated by this informal caregiver:

 (The coordinator) can say “application forms for this and that is on the internet or I can send it in a mail if you have difficulties with the net” or something like that.
 But it’s not like I can say “we need this and that…” you know, to simplify the application process.
 If you’re used to orient on the internet, it’s actually nothing she’s said that I hadn’t found out on my own.
 But still, it’s good to have her, because you can kind of check with her “can I do this or that, does it work like this?” but still, you have to move on, on your own.
-(Participant G)
+(Participant G, informal caregiver)

 Although this informal caregiver found it hard to handle this challenging procedure himself he still found support in being able to seek advice from the coordinator.
 Overall, despite differences in perceptions, most dyads experienced the coordinators as someone who helped them find and consider different possibilities, helping them cope in their everyday lives.